daugaard/linear-regression/README.md

 More details about this example implementation can be found in this [blog post](http://www.practicalai.io/implementing-linear-regression-using-ruby/).

-## Example of usage using Gradient Descent
+## Example of usage - Train model using gradient descent

 ```Ruby
 require 'matrix'